-'Out of control': Horrific scenes as car rammed into people, injuring five, outside West Auckland party
+'Out of control': Horrific scenes as car rammed into people, injuring six, outside West Auckland party

 Hodges said she knew it was serious when she woke to a woman saying "someone call the police and check her breathing."

-The 26-year-old said she didn't think twice and call the police straight away to be told they had already had multiple calls and were on their way.
+Hodges said she didn't think twice and call the police straight away to be told they had already had multiple calls and were on their way.

 "Then about five minutes later a paddy wagon turned up and about 10 or 15 cops jumped out.